dcpf/joule/README.md

 }
 ```

-Note that the file *must* be configured as relative to the dir where the app is started.
+Note that the file *must* be configured as relative to the directory where the app is started.
 For example, if you start the app from ~/node/myApp, and your file is in ~/node/myApp/src/templates, you would need to configure it as:

 ```
 "file": "src/templates/file.html"